Roxanelaigle/DeepBook/recommendation/README.md

 This repository implements a **book recommendation system** using **CamemBERT embeddings** and a **hybrid search approach** (cosine similarity or k-Nearest Neighbors).
 The system incorporates **genre embeddings** and a **curiosity gauge** to fine-tune recommendations.

 ## Features
-- **Uses embeddings** for book titles, descriptions, and optionally, genres.
+- **Uses embeddings** for book titles and descriptions combined, and genres.
 - **Supports two recommendation methods**:
   - **Cosine Similarity**: Measures the similarity between books.
   - **k-Nearest Neighbors (KNN)**: Finds the most similar books in the dataset.
+- **Robust Scaling**: Ensures balanced contribution from title/description and genre embeddings.
 - **Curiosity Gauge**: Allows exploration of results beyond top-ranked books.
 - **Weighted Combination (`alpha`)**: Balances importance between title/description and genre embeddings.